NOAA-OWP/nwm-fcst-mgr/README.md

 # nwm-fcst-mgr

 ## Description
-A program to execute ngen cold start and forecast runs provided a configuration file from validation with nwm-cal-mgr and realization files for the cold start and forecast periods
+A program to execute forecast and hindcast runs runs provided a configuration file from a past calibration run by the nwm-cal-mgr.

 ## Installation